apache/nuttx-apps/examples/README.txt

   of the FTPC library (apps/netutils/ftpc).

   From NSH, the startup command sequence is as follows.
-This is only an example, your configration could have different mass storage devices, mount paths, and FTP directories:
+This is only an example, your configuration could have different mass storage devices, mount paths, and FTP directories:

     nsh> mount -t vfat /dev/mmcsd0 /tmp # Mount the SD card at /tmp